-- In early Fall (date TBA), we hold a Virtual Preview Day to introduce potential applicants to our Programs and give tips about applying to graduate school.
-Last year's full event, including introductions to several faculty labs and some Q&A with the participants may be viewed here.
+- In early Fall each year we hold a Virtual Preview Day to introduce potential applicants to our Programs and give tips about applying to graduate school.
+The Fall 2023 event has passed, but videos of past events, including introductions to several faculty labs and some Q&A with the participants may be viewed here.

 If this guide doesn’t answer all of your questions, feel free to contact our Program Administrator or about applying to our program.
 (We will also be posting videos about applying to our program shortly - stay tuned.)

 Should I apply to the NYU Social Psychology Ph.D. program?

 We study all sorts of research areas, including social cognition, social judgment and decision making, close relationships, intergroup dynamics, stereotyping and prejudice, goals and motivation, diversity science, political psychology, person perception, and social neuroscience, among others.
 You should apply if you’re interested in these topics and you want to work with one or more of our faculty.
 Our program is centered on basic research in these areas.
 We do not provide training in Clinical Psychology.

 We believe science is better when it is a collaboration among people with diverse backgrounds and viewpoints.
 Our priorities are to maximize opportunities for first generation students and disadvantaged individuals as noted above.
 We strive to increase the diversity and create an inclusive professional environment among our student body and faculty.
 For more information about support for a diverse and inclusive space that allows all people to develop their whole selves in our graduate programs, see these resources.